Leigh Halfpenny

-Stephen Leigh Halfpenny (born 22 December 1988) is a Welsh rugby union professional rugby union player who plays fullback or wing for Cardiff in the United Rugby Championship.
+Stephen Leigh Halfpenny (born 22 December 1988) is a Welsh former rugby union professional rugby union player.
+He played fullback or wing for Cardiff in the United Rugby Championship.
 Halfpenny is the third highest points scorer for Wales after Neil Jenkins and Stephen Jones.

 Early life

 Halfpenny is from Gorseinon, in Swansea.
 He attended Pontybrenin Primary School and Penyrheol Comprehensive School.

 Early career

 A winger or fullback, Halfpenny was signed as a youth by the Ospreys and played the 2005–06 season with the Ospreys U18s.
 Halfpenny then trained with Neath RFC during the 2006–07 season, before signing for the Cardiff Blues and spending the whole 2007–08 season playing for feeder club Cardiff RFC, before making his regional debut against Ulster at the Ravenhill Stadium in May 2008, scoring three conversions in the 17–26 victory.

 Club career

 Cardiff Blues

 On 18 April 2009, Halfpenny scored two tries for the Cardiff Blues in the final of the EDF Energy Cup, a 50–12 win over Gloucester at Twickenham.
-In January 2014 Halfpenny announced that he would be leaving the Blues at the end of the 2013–14 season after signing a two-year deal with French giants Toulon.
+In January 2014 Halfpenny announced that he would be leaving the Blues at the end of the 2013–14 season after signing a two-year deal with the French team Toulon.

 Halfpenny did not complete the 2013–14 season due to receiving a dislocated shoulder in the RBS Six Nations match against England.
 Thus, his final match with the Blues was against Exeter Chiefs on 18 January, where the Blues lost 13–19.
 Halfpenny contributed a conversion and two penalties to the game.